 You don’t need to cite your own opinions and insight, and you don’t need to cite facts that are common knowledge (information repeated in multiple sources that is widely known or accepted as a fact).

 When in doubt, it's best to cite.

 Citation Handouts from the NCC Libraries and Learning Centers

 No online citation tool or software is perfect.
 They could give you the citation in a different style than the one you need.
 They could find the wrong publication information for the source you are using.
 If you enter incorrect information or do not include some information, then the citation they create will be incorrect and might be missing information too.

 Some sources provide their own citation.
 The library's databases may also provide citations for sources you find in them.
 These should only be used as a starting point, as they may not be entirely accurate, either.
 They often include too much information or are formatted incorrectly (they might be missing punctuation, hanging indents, italicization, or double-spacing).

-It is up to you to check the accuracy of your citations before submitting research papers or other class assignments.
+It is your responsibility to check the accuracy of your citations and make corrections before submitting research papers or other class assignments.